 Grandfathering

 The payment processors used by most platforms automatically lock in rebill rates paid by existing subscribers.
-This means that when you eventually increase your fan club price, anyone already subscribed is going to stay locked in at their current rate, provided they maintain their subscription.
+This means that when you eventually increase your fan club price, anyone already subscribed is going to stay locked in at their original rate, provided they maintain their subscription.

 That’s doubly good news.
 First, you won’t risk pricing out your loyal fans with a rate increase.
 Second, you can advertise an upcoming price increase to leverage demand: “Subscribe now, before the price goes up!”